QuantConnect/lean-cli/README.md

   --samco-trading-segment [equity|commodity]
+                                  EQUITY if you are trading equities on NSE or BSE, COMMODITY if you are trading commodities on MCX --terminal-link-auth-id TEXT    The Auth ID of the TerminalLink server --terminal-link-environment [Production|Beta]
+                                  The environment to run in --terminal-link-server-host TEXT
+                                  The host of the SAPI server --terminal-link-server-port INTEGER
+                                  The port of the SAPI server --terminal-link-emsx-broker TEXT
+                                  The EMSX broker to use --terminal-link-emsx-account TEXT
+                                  The EMSX account to use --terminal-link-openfigi-api-key TEXT
-                                  EQUITY if you are trading equities on NSE or BSE, COMMODITY if you are trading commodities on MCX --tt-user-name TEXT             Your Trading Technologies username --tt-session-password TEXT      Your Trading Technologies session password --tt-account-name TEXT          Your Trading Technologies account name
+                                  The Open FIGI API key to use for mapping options --tt-user-name TEXT             Your Trading Technologies username --tt-session-password TEXT      Your Trading Technologies session password --tt-account-name TEXT          Your Trading Technologies account name